qamaraden/Dev-Environments/README.md

 ```$ cd Dev-Environments```

 #### Testing
-Step 1: You can make sure that everyhthing is installed properly by doing a spec test.
+Step 1: You can make sure that everything is installed properly by doing a spec test.
 The spec test can be found in the following folder:

 ```$ cd environment/spec-tests```